Amber Alert canceled for 10-year-old boy taken in a stolen car from Lawrence

 LAWRENCE, Ind — The Lawrence Police Department said an Amber Alert was canceled for a 10-year-old boy who was inside a vehicle when it was stolen Wednesday morning.
 The boy was located safe inside the car around 10 a.m.

+Now, police are searching for the woman who may have stolen the car.
+Police are looking for 33-year-old Brandi Mishelle Behning, who is wanted for questioning in the case.
+Behning is 5 feet 2 inches tall and weighs 110 pounds, according to police.

-The alert went out after police said a woman went inside the Exxon gas station at 9002 Pendleton Pike around 7:30 a.m. and left her 2005 Honda Pilot running and unlocked with her 10-year-old son, Jeremiah Jordan, inside.
+The Amber Alert went out after police said a woman went inside the Exxon gas station at 9002 Pendleton Pike around 7:30 a.m. and left her 2005 Honda Pilot running and unlocked with her 10-year-old son, Jeremiah Jordan, inside.

-According to police, a thin, white female wearing a black coat and a hood, black pants, and light-colored tennis shoes got in the vehicle and drove away.
+According to police, a thin, white female wearing a black coat with a hood, black pants, and light-colored tennis shoes got in the vehicle and drove away.

 Jeremiah had been previously diagnosed with a cognitive disability and was believed to be in danger.